kdenhartog/Personal-Blog/_posts/2017-05-12-Framework-comparison-ID-Systems.md

 Account recovery is important to the accessibility of a system because it is what allows for persistence of an identity if a user makes a mistake.
 As such the rankings for account recovery is as follows:
 * High: Account recovery is easy and secure
 * Medium: Account recovery is difficult and secure
-* Low: Account recovery is impossible or unsecure
+* Low: Account recovery is impossible or insecure

 With account recovery, it is important to consider the tradeoff of convenience and security.
 A system that receives a high from this criterion should meet this tradeoff in an optimal fashion.
 A system that is not an optimal tradeoff between security and usability, and is still secure should receive a medium ranking.
-Last, a system that either does not allow for account recovery or is unsecure in the ability to recover an account should be considered low.
+Last, a system that either does not allow for account recovery or is insecure in the ability to recover an account should be considered low.
 A system with a low criterion can have a significant impact on accessibility to users.

 #### *Portability:*
 Portability looks at the accessibility of a system to be used in both physical applications and digital applications.
 As such the ranking for portability is as follows: